sematic-ai/sematic/sematic/examples/lightning_resnet/README.md

 using ResNet.

 This example can only be run on Kubernetes clusters set up with sufficiently powerful GPU nodes enabled.
-It makes use of Sematic's Ray integration, which is available in Sematic EE.
+It makes use of Sematic's Ray integration.

 The modeling code in `train_eval` is based on an example from [the pytorch lightning documentation](https://pytorch-lightning.readthedocs.io/en/stable/notebooks/lightning_examples/cifar10-baseline.html)